tip-org/tools-paper/paper.md

 #### Counterexamples to non-theorems

-TIP properties can also be tested with QuickCheck [@quickcheck], via the Haskell converter.
+TIP properties can also be randomly tested with QuickCheck [@quickcheck], via the Haskell converter.
 Furthermore, the Haskell Bounded Model Checker, HBMC, can read TIP files.
 These tools can be useful to identify non-theorems among conjectures.